 Having trouble with your reader?
 Here are some possible problems (and fixes):

-- Can't Find Reader in Setup.
+Cannot Find Reader in Setup (#1).
 Please make sure you've approved access to both Bluetooth and your device location in the setup.
-If you're not sure if this was completed successfully, you can check in the iOS settings.
+If you're not sure if these permissions were given, you can check in the settings.

-- Scroll down to the bottom on the left side until you see "Passage Manager" in the list of apps.
+- Scroll down until you see "Passage Manager" in the list of apps.

 - Select "Passage Manager" and verify Passage Manager has access to Bluetooth and Location ("While Using" the app).